-Dental tourism along the Mexican borders began a few decades ago, with American tourists amongst the first ever to tour Mexico for dental services.
+Dental tourism along the Mexican borders began a few decades ago, with American tourists among the first ever to tour Mexico for dental services.
 Towns such as Nogales and Tijuana were among the first towns to receive these types of foreign visitors within the country’s border.
 This whole process started with a few Americans living across the Mexican border receiving recommendations from their relatives living in Mexico to see Mexican dentists who would offer the great dental services they needed to get at a lower cost.

 The popularity of the whole process began when seniors living in the border states of Texas, California, New Mexico, and Arizona started seeking the services of the same Mexican dentists across the border.
 This lead to the discovery of state-of-the-art dental, medical equipment in Mexico, and a corresponding spread of this new great revelation to fellow seniors and other citizens.
 In the ’90s, dental tourism was a norm and was widely practiced by Americans, which later led to its spread to other countries bordering Mexico.